ankurvats987/online-tictactoe/README.md

 # online-tictactoe

 Welcome to the Online Tic Tac Toe game!
-This project allows two players on separate devices to enjoy a game of Tic Tac Toe and chat over a network.
+This project allows two players on separate devices to enjoy a game of Tic Tac Toe and chat over a same network.
 One device will act as the server, while the other two devices will be the clients.

 ## How to Play